-When a goal is scored, all players of the scoring team on the field receive 1 point and the player who scored the goal receives an additional 1 point if it was not an own goal.
-Incapable players, penalized players or players having been removed for any other reason, e.g. service, will receive no point.
-When a goal is suffered, all players of the team suffering the goal receive -1 point, including incapable players, penalized players or players having been removed for any other reason, e.g. service will.
+- When a goal is scored, all players of the scoring team on the field receive 1 point and the player who scored the goal receives an additional 1 point if it was not an own goal.
+A robot is considered to be on the field if both feet of the robot are fully inside the field area.
+The player who scored the goal receives the points regardless of its position on the field.
+Incapable players, penalized players, players outside the field or players having been removed for any other reason, e.g. service, will receive no point.
+When a goal is suffered, all players of the team suffering the goal receive -1 points, including incapable players, penalized players or players removed for any other reason, e.g. in - service.
 Points from all games are summed up.
-For players with one or more games than others only the points of those games with the higher scores are considered.
+For players who played one or more games more than the others, only the points of those games with the higher scores are considered.
 Drop-in players are initially ranked according to the accumulated points.
-If there are ties, the tied players are ranked according to the arithmetic mean, the number of games played, the maximum points awarded in a single game and the number of goals scored.
+If there are ties, the tied players are ranked according to the arithmetic mean, the number of games played, the maximum points awarded in a single game and the number of goals scored (in this order).
 The three most highly ranked players of a sub-league receive a 'Best Player' certificate.

 If the three best drop-in players can not be identified with the scheme provided above, an additional game with players drawn group wise (from the groups of equally high ranked players with a total number of points greater than zero) from the highest-ranked players is to be played.

-If there are still ties a penalty shot out among the equally high ranked drop-in players with a total number of points greater than zero takes place.
+If there are still ties a penalty shoot out among the equally high ranked drop-in players with a total number of points greater than zero takes place.